IBM/watson-online-store/README.md

 ![dialog](doc/source/images/dialog.png)

-> NOTE: If you want to modify the dialogs, there is a important context variable callend `get_input` which accepts values `yes/no`.
+> NOTE: If you want to modify the dialogs, there is a important context variable called `get_input` which accepts values `yes/no`.
 This controls if there is a need to wait for user input.

 ### 5. Configure Watson Discovery